-- 4.1 The topic of the International Focus Programme, with duration from the 1st of August 2022 until the 31st of July 2025, shall be "Law and Sustainability". - 4.2 During the implementation of the International Focus Programme, the association shall focus on: - a. raising interest and academic knowledge in the field of the International Focus Programme topic; - b. raising awareness of the issues which pose problems in the development and application of the International Focus Programme topic; - c. creating long-term partnerships through events on the International Focus Programme topic to support the growth and credibility of National Groups; - d. increasing the number of major events on the International Focus Programme topic, particularly those that are repeated annually. - 4.3 The outcome of the implementation of the International Focus Programme shall be a Final IFP Report.
-This report shall reflect the work done by ELSA International, National and Local Groups during the years of implementation period and shall include at least the most discussed topics.
+4.1 The topic of the International Focus Programme, with duration from the 1st of August 2025 until the 31st of July 2028, shall be "Law and Security".

+4.2 During the implementation of the International Focus Programme, the association should focus on:

+- a. raising interest and academic knowledge in the field of the International Focus Programme topic; - b. raising awareness of the issues which pose problems in the development and application of the International Focus Programme topic.